 ASL or American Sign Language is primarily used for communication by children who are deaf or hard of hearing.
 However, any child can learn it.
-It makes children communicate easily with parents, teachers, administrators, especially when they fail to express themselves.
+It makes children communicate easily with parents, teachers, and administrators, especially when they cannot express themselves.

 To say the word “days of the week, in ASL”: fold the dominant hand into an index-finger hand shape, then move it over the palm of the non-dominant hand.